 Click here to buy your Lisbon Travel Card in advance, and you can start using it as soon as you arrive in the city, like using the Aerobus from the airport to your hotel.
 The admission to the Pena Palace in Sintra is another ticket you must buy in advance.
 Usually, there are big queues to visit this famous and beautiful palace, so get your skip the line ticket to Pena Palace here and save time on your trip.

-Overall, the tourist attractions in Lisbon are quite affordable and can fit any budget.
+Overall, the tourist attractions in Lisbon are quite affordable and there are many free things to do in Lisbon as well.
 If you want to save on tourist attractions and guided tours in Lisbon, opt for the free tours offered near the Padrão dos Descobrimentos monument and in the Alfama district.

 Is Lisbon expensive?
 How much does it cost to visit Lisbon?

 It’s time to do the math and figure out the costs of traveling to Lisbon.
 The good news is that unlike most of the capital cities in Europe, Lisbon is cheap.
-A great city to visit for families and budget travelers.
+It’s a great city for those who are traveling to Portugal with kids and budget travelers.

 If you are traveling on a budget, Lisbon feels like heaven to you, as you can spend as little as 30 euros per day and do a lot.
 This would include breakfast, lunch, dinner, transportation, 1 paid attraction and accommodation.
 However, if you prefer to be more carefree and try lots of stuff, then you might need 50-60 euros per day to survive in the city.
 If your Lisbon daily budget is over 70 euros, it will surely be enough to explore more of the paid attractions or go on a boat tour on the Tagus river.